‘Alaskan Bush People’ Rumors: As Cancellation And ‘Fake’ Rumors Swirl, The Brown Family Helps With A Case

 — Alaskan Bush People (@AlaskanBushPPL) March 13, 2017

 Unfortunately, however, most of the Alaskan Bush People rumors aren’t very positive.
-One of the biggest accusations levied against the Brown family, of course, is that the show is fake, and this isn’t helped by the latest Pittsburgh Post-Gazette story on the very matter, which suggests that the Brown family gets paid — though not in the millions — quite substantially for their appearances on the show.
+One of the biggest accusations levied against the Brown family, of course, is that the show is fake.
+This isn’t helped by the latest Pittsburgh Post-Gazette story on the matter, which suggests that the Brown family gets paid — though not in the millions — quite substantially for their appearances on the show.

 Don't miss a special #AlaskanBushPeople episode tonight 9p about the fight to preserve the bush way of life! pic.twitter.com/BJEgu0A53T